 Getting around Disney World can be tough for newbies.
 Never fear, because Typhoid Lagoon is here.
 Just follow our top 10 tips and secrets from Typhoid Lagoon’s expert panel of Walt Disney World veterans.
-Our exclusive panel of six has been to Disney World a total of five times between them, so they definitely know what they’re talking about.
+Our exclusive panel of six (headed by Vice President of Typhoid Lagoon’s Vacation Experts, Thomas Jefferson Geronimo III) have been to Disney World a total of five times between them, so they definitely know what they’re talking about.
 Check it out.

 10) Walt Disney World is named after a real person.